Accident - G-CKYT

 It is recommended that the Civil Aviation Authority reassess the requirements and acceptable means of compliance in BCAR Section T for issuing approvals to gyroplanes, in light of the failure mode identified from the dynamic loading of the gyroplane rotor head in flight, to ensure manufacturers demonstrate to an acceptable level, through appropriate test and/or analysis, mitigation of the risk of catastrophic structural failure from dynamic loads in flight.

-The General Aviation Unit has been forming a BCAR Section T working group of subject matter experts including operators (including a test pilot), airworthiness experts, the British Rotorcraft Association and gyroplane manufacturers.
+The General Aviation team has formed a BCAR Section T working group of subject matter experts including operators, test pilots, airworthiness experts, the British Rotorcraft Association and gyroplane manufacturers.
+The working group has met twice since formation, and a third meeting is planned before the end of Q2 2026.

-Recommendations (2024-018 and 2024-020), alignment with other requirement sets that exists all whilst factoring in new technology or performance standards.
-Once coordinated, the working group will meet every 2-3 months until such time as we reach a satisfactory outcome.
+The working group focus remains as per the initial update to the AAIB on matters related to the Safety Recommendations (2024-018 and 2024-020) which includes alignment with other requirement sets that exists all whilst factoring in new technology or performance standards.
+The working group will continue to meet every 2 to 3 months to reach a satisfactory outcome.

 Safety Recommendation: 2024-019